mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 As said above, the nature of many problems is recursive.

-There are many ways of representing trees, and one of them is the underlying topic of this article: the solutions' tree of the MRM.
+There are many ways of representing trees, and one of them is the underlying topic of this article: the solution tree of the MRM.
 Others are file systems, and so on.

 When a wrong data structure is applied (due to engineering constraints) like